 Essential Services for the City of Brockville:

-In an effort to do our part to help flatten the curve, the City is temporarily suspending non-essential services and modifying some essential service delivery until further notice.
+In an effort to do our part to help flatten the curve, the City temporarily suspended non-essential services and modified some essential service delivery.
+These changes will be in effect until further notice and are outlined below.

 The essential services are: